aimerykong/Pixel-Attentional-Gating/README.md

 Several demos are included as below.
-As for details on the training, demo and code, please go into each demo folder.
+As for details on the training, demo and code, please go into each demo folder. [!!TODO!!]

-Please download those models from the [google drive](https://drive.google.com/drive/folders/XXXXXXX).
+Please download those models from the [google drive](https://drive.google.com/drive/folders/XXXXXXX) [!!TODO!!].